p5chmitz/dsa-rust/README.md

 <details>

-### Algorithms
+<summary> Algorithms </summary>

 An exploration on some searching, sorting, and graph algorithms.

-<summary> Algorithms </summary>

 - Simple binary search